Cyperus alternifolius is one of the most popular houseplants from the sedge family Cyperaceae.

 Umbrella Sedge Uses

-This garden plant loves moist soil works great in water gardens with partial shade.
+This garden plant loves moist soil and works great in partially shaded water gardens.

-It’s suggested to use it as a water plant.
+It’s suggested we use it as a water plant.